-When I heard last month that Josh Duggar was unfaithful to his wife, I was grieved, but not surprised.
+Years ago, when I heard for the first time that Josh Duggar--of "19 Kids and Counting" fame--had been unfaithful to his wife, I was grieved, but not surprised.
 It’s not that I had any suspicions about the sincerity of his faith.
 Quite the contrary!
 In fact a friend of mine grew up near Josh and his family, and has informed me about the sincerity of his faith.
 No, I was not surprised, simply because followers of Jesus are not perfect, just forgiven.
 We are human.
 And this side of Heaven, even with Jesus in our lives, humans like you and I and Josh Duggar still sin.

 I also wasn’t surprised when the first public response Josh Duggar made after the news broke was an articulate statement saying how sorry he was for his sin.
 He was sorry he had sinned against God, against his wife and against his marriage vows.
 He was very clear: Because he had sinned, he had repented of his sin to Jesus and asked God to forgive him through Jesus’ shed blood.
 Josh’s response didn’t surprise me.
 As a committed follower of Jesus, he did what all of us are supposed to do when we sin: Run to Jesus, not away from Him.
 We must repent of our sin, trust Jesus’ blood for forgiveness, and ask Him to help us not to commit that sin again.